 Completing the dreary scene, two policemen sat in a corner, wearing sunglasses and playing chess.
 Then her mother was led in.
 Meimei hardly managed to get a sentence out.
 She spent the rest of the 15 minutes crying.

-“Who did this to you,” Meimei shouted as she saw her mother’s body covered in black bruises.
+“Who did this to you?”
+Meimei shouted as she saw her mother’s body covered in black bruises.
 She was angry.
 She wanted to fight.
-Even if there was no way.
+Even if there was no way to do so.

 Meimei was shocked.
-She knew Falun Gong’s tenets—truthfulness, compassion, forbearance—she read the books and did the exercises.
-But this was the first time she really understood.
+She knew Falun Gong’s tenets—truthfulness, compassion, forbearance—as she had read the practice’s teachings and done the meditative exercises.
+But this was the first time she really understood them.

-Meimei, which is not her real name, is one of millions of children who grew up in China fearing for their lives and those of their families since the CCP launched its brutal persecution of Falun Gong 25 years ago.
+Meimei, which is not her real name, is one of millions of children who grew up in China fearing for their lives and for those of their families after the CCP launched its brutal persecution of Falun Gong 25 years ago.

 ‘Upside Down’

 Falun Gong, also known as Falun Dafa, was introduced to the public much later, in 1992, when its founder, Mr. Li Hongzhi, held a series of seminars across the country.
-With the public already somewhat familiar with qigong, Falun Gong delved deeper into the spiritual—the key to good health and progress in the practice was in cultivating one’s character in accordance with principles of truthfulness, compassion, and forbearance, it taught.
+With the public already somewhat familiar with qigong, Falun Gong delved deeper into the spiritual aspect; it taught that the key to good health and progress in the practice was in cultivating one’s character in accordance with the principles of truthfulness, compassion, and forbearance.

 The practice rapidly spread, primarily by word of mouth.
-Based on government surveys in the late 1990s, 70 million to 100 million picked up Falun Gong and most reported improved physical and mental wellbeing.
+Based on government surveys in the late 1990s, 70 million to 100 million had taken up Falun Gong, and most reported improved physical and mental well-being.
 Commonly, parents would lead their children to do the exercises and follow the principles as well.

-Nearly all who spoke to The Epoch Times, ranging from 5 to 15 years of age, considered themselves Falun Gong practitioners, and dedicated ones.
+Nearly all who spoke to The Epoch Times had first considered themselves Falun Gong practitioners, and dedicated ones, at the age of 5 to 15.

-On July 20, 1999, state media across China denounced Falun Gong and banned it.
-The night before, all over China, Falun Gong “assistants”—volunteers who brought stereos to play exercise music at outdoor practice sites—were arrested.
+On July 20, 1999, state media across China denounced Falun Gong, announcing that it had been banned by the CCP.
+The night before, all over China, Falun Gong assistants—volunteers who brought stereos to play exercise music at outdoor practice sites—were arrested.

 To many, especially young practitioners, the news was a complete shock.